Published on July 8, 2023

 Pythagoras Theorem

-This theorem, applicable only to right angle triangles, allows us to calculate the length of an unknown side given information about the other two sides.
+This theorem, applicable only to right-angle triangles, allows us to calculate the length of an unknown side given information about the other two sides.
 Given a triangle such as below, the theorem states that:

 UCAT QR Pythagoras Theorem